stoeps13/connections-doc/source/admin/customize/t_customize_override_js.md

     3. Copy SearchBar.js to the following directory: customizationDir/javascript/lconn/core/

+        !!! note
-        **Note:** Ensure that you use the correct case in case-sensitive file systems.
+    Ensure that you use the correct case in case-sensitive file systems.

 4. Change the file.